Learning Neural Networks by Neuron Pursuit: Introduction

 In \Cref{sec:bey_saddle}, we present empirical observations on the dynamics of gradient descent after escaping these saddle points.
 For feed-forward neural networks, we observe that, after escaping the saddle point, the trajectory gets close to another saddle point, consistent with the saddle-to-saddle dynamics hypothesis.
 Notably, the sparsity structure that emerges among the weights with small norm near the saddle point is preserved, even after escaping it and until reaching the next saddle point.
 Moreover, this new saddle point exhibits a similar sparsity structure, with incoming and outgoing weights of a subset of hidden neurons being zero.
 While we cannot rigorously establish these empirical observations, they suggest strong similarities between the dynamics of gradient descent after escaping these saddle point and after escaping the origin, as described in \citet{kumar_escape}.

+Combining these insights with our previous results, we argue that neural network training in the small initialization regime unfolds as a sequence of saddle-to-saddle transitions.
+Moreover, at each successive saddle point, the network systematically activates new subsets of neurons, a phenomenon driven entirely by directional convergence at the saddle point.
+This mechanistic framework encapsulates the central insight emerging collectively from our prior theoretical analyses and the present work.

 Drawing on these insights, in \Cref{sec:np}, we present a greedy algorithm to train deep neural networks, which we call \emph{Neuron Pursuit} (NP).
 At a high level, NP is inspired from the saddle-to-saddle dynamics hypothesis and builds the network by moving from one saddle point of the training loss to another.
 It further leverages the sparsity structure that emerges at these saddle points and after escaping them, as studied in this paper and previous works.
-Concretely, the algorithm begins by considering a neural network with one neuron in every layer, and then trains it to minimize the training loss via gradient descent using specifically chosen initial weights.
-It then proceeds iteratively: at each iteration, a neuron is added to the network with specifically chosen incoming and outgoing weights, after which the training loss is minimized via gradient descent using this augmented network.
-Compared to the traditional back-propagation algorithm, where the set of neurons in neural networks are fixed and it is trained end-to-end, in NP algorithm the size of the neural networks gradually increases as training progresses.
-Our experiments demonstrate that the NP algorithm is able to successfully learn sparse non-linear functions.
+Concretely, the algorithm begins by considering a neural network with a specified (fixed) number of layers and one neuron in each layer, and then trains it to minimize the training loss via gradient descent using specifically chosen initial weights.
+It then proceeds iteratively: at each iteration, a neuron is added to the network (with location, incoming weights, and outgoing weights prescribed by the algorithm), after which the training loss is minimized via gradient descent using this augmented network.
+Compared to the traditional back-propagation algorithm, where the set of neurons in neural networks are fixed and it is trained end-to-end, in the NP algorithm the size of the neural networks gradually increases as training progresses.
+We also conduct experiments to demonstrate the learning capability of the NP algorithm.

 Overall, our work is a step towards demystifying neural networks.
 The theoretical analyses deepen our understanding of their training dynamics, while the NP algorithm provides an alternative lens for understanding how feature learning unfolds in deep networks.
 Together, these contributions brings us closer to a principled understanding of mechanisms that drive generalization in deep networks.